 Dandy offers dental practices a free intraoral scanner.

-Here are four criteria to consider when choosing an intraoral scanner and assessing clinical viability:
+Here are five criteria to strongly consider when choosing an intraoral scanner and assessing clinical viability:

 The best dental digital scanners are user-friendly.
-“How easy is it to pick the scanner up?”, is a key question Kenn Butler, Head of R&D for Dandy, brought up in a recent webinar on this very topic.
+“How easy is it to pick the scanner up?” is a key question Kenn Butler, Head of R&D for Dandy, brings up in a webinar on this very topic.
 How does it feel in your hand?
 Does it fit comfortably in patients’ mouths?
-Is the software interface intuitive and aligned with your workflow?
 Is it simple to use?
-These are some of the top questions to ask to determine ease of use.
+These are some of the top questions to ask to determine ergonomics or ease of use.

 Software capability can differ significantly from scanner to scanner.
 That matters because software powers the scanner, directly impacting performance.
 The ideal scanner will have no lag time between scanning and loading images on the screen.
-But perhaps most importantly, said Butler, “if it takes a computer software engineer to use the user interface and figure out how to use it, it’s a no-go.”
+But perhaps most importantly, says Butler, “Does a scan require five sub menus?
+Or is it straightforward?”

 High-quality intraoral scanners that were once expensive are now available at a lower price point.
 However, beware of additional costs associated with some intraoral scanners, like software subscriptions, training, auxiliary equipment, and fee-based customer support.